Walk through 400 Years of History along the Freedom Trail

 Accessibility: Although many of the sites are wheelchair accessible, some are not due to their age and historical preservation restrictions, so check in advance at each site if applicable.

-Cost: Most of the sites are free.
-The churches gratefully accept contributions to help with maintenance.
-Three (Old South Meeting House, Old State House, Paul Revere's House) charge small fees.
-Fees for 2010 range from $3.50-$7 for adults, with reduced rates for children, seniors, and students.
+Cost: Most sites are free.
+The churches gratefully accept contributions to help with maintenance; King's Chapel charges a small fee (donated to musicians) for concerts and Old North Church charges a small fee to offset the extra maintenance and repairs related to so many tourist visits.
+Three sites (Old South Meeting House, Old State House, Paul Revere's House) charge modest fees for adults, with reduced rates for children, seniors, and students.

 Parking: Choices near the ends and middle of the Freedom Trail include:

 Planning to stay near the Freedom Trail, but not sure where?
 The Freedom Trail goes through 3 distinct areas: Beacon Hill/Historic Downtown, the North End, and Charlestown.
 Each areas offers appealing hotels near the Trail: